elliotmangini/blog-agile-01/README.md

 A framework for implementing ideas, reflecting, and making adjustments.
 Allows for incorporating practices from other frameworks.
 Works when cross-functional teams are coordinating multiple "sprints" or 2-4 week chunks of development.

+Scrum incorporates scrum boards and a specific iterative working pattern which shares similarities with Kanban.
+Kanban refers to the iterations as leaps as opposed to sprints.
+Scrum may be better for longer-running projects where there is a greater emphasis on the interative nature of the development process.

 <h3>Kanban</h3>

-Visual workflow for organizing teams and prioritizing objectives transparently and efficiently.
-Scrum can sometimes use Kanban boards or scrum boards.
-They are similar working patterns.

-Good for adapting to a changing environment.
+Kanban is a visual workflow for organizing teams and prioritizing objectives transparently and efficiently.
+Tasks flow from left to right through to-do, ongoing, and done categories.
+Kanban emphasizes limiting the amount of tasks being done, the time being spent on those tasks, and enhances visibility across the teams.
+It is highly flexible and may work best for shorter timelines.

+> Kanban comes from a japanese word meaning 'signboard' and was first developed in Japan for use in manufacturing, and was later adopted and popularized by project development teams around the world.

+Kanban is a simple working pattern that is good for adapting to a changing environment.
+In Kanban changes can be made at any time, whereas scrum provides a specific pattern where changes are made during the retrospective and not during the iterations.

 <h3>Extreme Programming (XP)</h3>